Oneirocom/Magick/grimoire/README.md

 You'll notice this uses pnpm, this is to leave two options open for us to use in the future:
 - continue this as its own repo within the monorepo utilizing pnpm workspaces.
 We know this will work if this is the case.
 - integrate this as an nx package.
 This is the ideal solution, but nx has some issues with nitro.
-Its also to set this up nearly identical to how the unjs ecosystem packages are set up.

 ## In root of monorepo repo: